Your To-Do List

 Contact Your Roommate

 You will receive notification by mid-July informing you when you can view your room assignment information on eLiving.
 Your room assignment information will include your housing assignment and roommate information.
 If you have not met your roommate(s), give them a call and introduce yourself.
 Now is a good time to talk about your interests, your families, why you chose Penn State, and what each of you plans to bring with you.
-This way, you won’t duplicate items like TVs, game consoles, and DVD players.
-For a complete list of items that are prohibited in the residence area, review the Housing Contract Terms, Conditions, and Regulations.
+This way, you won't duplicate items like TVs, game consoles, or DVD players.
+For a complete list of items that are prohibited in the residence area, refer to the Housing Contract Terms, Conditions, and Regulations.

 If you have decided not to attend Penn State this fall but received a room assignment, please contact Housing and Food Services as soon as possible to discuss canceling your Housing Contract.
 This will grant another student the opportunity to live on campus, as well as provide the maximum refund possible for you.

 All incoming undergraduate and graduate students must submit proof of immunizations prior to their arrival on campus.
 Visit the University Health Services website for information on required immunizations and to download the Penn State Immunization Verification Form.
 Using the two-step process outlined on the website, submit your information to my UHS prior to arriving on campus.